 Six common mistakes

-- Assuming "cirsma is always taxed at a single fixed rate".
-The effective burden depends on the chosen expense allowance (25% or 50%) and on the capital-gains income rate applicable on the transaction date.
-Advertising claims such as "tax of only 5%" or "only 7.5%" are marketing simplifications, not accurate calculations.
+The first is to assume cirsma is always taxed at a single fixed rate.
+The effective burden depends on the chosen expense allowance (25% or 50%) and the capital-gains rate in force on the transaction date.
+Advertising claims like "tax of only 5%" or "only 7.5%" are marketing simplifications, not calculations.

-- Not keeping expense documentation.
-If you have invoices for inventory work, lawyers, or contractors, you can claim documented expenses instead of the 25% standard.
+The third: not keeping expense records.
+With invoices for inventory work, lawyers, and contractors, the owner can claim documented expenses instead of the standard 25%.
 Without invoices, only the standard allowance is available.

-- Counting the holding period from physical handover rather than from the ZemesgrÄmata entry.
+The fourth: counting the holding period from physical handover rather than the ZemesgrÄmata entry.
 The period runs from state registration.
-If documents have been in hand for 4 years but the registration is 3 years old, only 3 years count for the 60-month rule.
+If documents were in hand for 4 years but registration is 3 years old, only 3 years count for the 60-month rule.

-- Setting up a SIA "just in case" without sufficient turnover.
-Running a SIA on revenue below ā¬30,000 per year wipes out the tax saving.
-Bookkeeper, reporting, audit at certain size thresholds, and the annual registration fee ā ā¬1,500ā3,500 per year minimum.
+The fifth: setting up a SIA "just in case" without real turnover.
+Running a SIA on revenue below ā¬30,000 per year wipes out any tax saving: bookkeeper, reporting, audit once certain size thresholds are met, and the annual registration fee ā at least ā¬1,500ā3,500 per year in total.

 FAQ